-Bannon-backed GOP Senate hopefuls begin distancing themselves amid Trump feud
+Some Bannon-backed Senate hopefuls begin distancing themselves amid Trump feud

 "Steve Bannon is only one of many high-profile endorsements Dr. Ward has received.
 Her focus remains on winning this race, which she is in a great position to do, and then helping President Trump advance an America First agenda," Ward press secretary Zachery Henry said.

-Trump hammered Bannon in a remarkable four-paragraph statement after adapted excerpts of a forthcoming book in which Bannon described a Trump Tower meeting between Trump's son and a group of Russians as "treasonous" and "unpatriotic" was released.
+Trump hammered Bannon in a remarkable four-paragraph statement after adapted excerpts of a forthcoming book in which Bannon described a Trump Tower meeting between Trump's son and a group of Russians as "treasonous" and "unpatriotic" were released.
 The Wall Street Journal later reported that in another section of the book, Bannon is quoted describing Ivanka Trump as "dumb as a brick."

 A spokeswoman for West Virginia Attorney General Patrick Morrisey, the Bannon-backed candidate who faces Rep. Evan Jenkins in the primary before a match-up with Democratic Sen. Joe Manchin, criticized Bannon's remarks about Trump's family.